Semester in Jerusalem

 A $500 non-refundable deposit is collected after acceptance to the program and applied toward the program tuition fee.
 Financial aid is available for the program on the same basis as that of an on-campus semester when CPOS requirements are met.

-Faculty Leader for Spring 2024
+Faculty Leader for Fall 2025

 Learn More